alejandrox1/sraboyOS/readme.md

  - `target remote localhost:1234`
  - `file kernel.elf` loads debugging symbols from the file
  - `set disassembly-flavor intel` (if you're so inclined, you can put this in .gdbinit)

+# References & Tutorials

+There are a lot of great resources out there but not many good tutorials.
+Most of the tutorials gloss over the code or gloss over the contents, or both; it forces you to spend time reading about theory and finding other implementations of concepts but it can be a pain when you just want X to work so you can learn about Y.

+This is just a list of some of the great stuff I've found online, including others' toy kernels.
+For better or worse, many of them are based on the same few tutorials found elsewhere so, often, the code is easy enough to follow.

+ - [Little OS Book](https://littleosbook.github.io/) - May not be maintained anymore, as of late 2015.
+There are some bugs referenced on the [GitHub repo](https://github.com/littleosbook/littleosbook).
+It starts off with a lot of example code but then tapers off by only providing theory and leaving you to your own devices.
+It was great to get me started but I needed a bit more help on interrupts and memory management.

+ - [aenix](https://github.com/helino/aenix) from the authors of the Little OS Book tutorial.

+ - [OSDev.org](http://wiki.osdev.org/Main_Page) - The best resource on the net, with dozens of tutorials and even several pages (linked below) providing information on bugs in other tutorials.

+ - [James Molloy's Tutorial](http://web.archive.org/web/20120223002615/http://www.jamesmolloy.co.uk/tutorial_html/1.-Environment%20setup.html) - [No longer maintained](http://forum.osdev.org/viewtopic.php?f=1&t=23072&start=0) but a great intro nonetheless.
+Newer, working code is in the [Google Code repo](https://code.google.com/archive/p/jamesm-tutorials/), but it doesn't match the tutorial.
+Since Google Code was decommissioned, you can only download a ZIP or export to GitHub; there's no online browsing of the SVN repo.

+ - [Boom](https://github.com/BiggerOnTheInside/Boom) - A toy kernel based on JM's tutorial.

+ - [Bare Metal Examples](https://github.com/cirosantilli/x86-bare-metal-examples) - Multiple toy OSes for reference.

+ - [Bran's Kernel Dev Tutorial](http://www.osdever.net/bkerndev/Docs/title.htm) - Great tutorial, also with [known bugs](http://wiki.osdev.org/Bran's_Known_Bugs).

+ - [MIT's Xv6](https://pdos.csail.mit.edu/6.828/2011/xv6.html) - Unix-like OS used to teach OS development at MIT.

+ - [XOmB-barebones](https://github.com/xomboverlord/xomb-bare-bones) - Barebones x64 kernel written in D.

+ - [ToaruOS](https://github.com/klange/toaruos) - Much more complex than all the others above but it's a genuinely functional Unix-like OS with a fantastic desktop environment and even some application ports, including GCC and Bochs, which means it can be self-hosting!

+# Git Tags

+See the [Releases tab](https://github.com/sraboy/sraboyOS/tags) for tagged commits that contain working code, to see how something was implemented at that point.
+Checkout the actual commits in a tag to see what had changed and why.
+Tags v0.01 - v0.04 were primarily based on the Little OS Book, James Molloy's tutorial and OSDev's Barebones Tutorial.
+After that, you'll notice a divergence as the more advanced topics started to come into play.
+Those previous tutorials were still useful but presented some problems due to architectural choices and bugs.